 England’s path to World Cup glory has already been mapped out – but the Three Lions must first navigate a tricky group in Qatar.

-The Three Lions are in Group B and got their campaign off to the perfect start by smashing Iran 6-2.
+The Three Lions are in Group B and will kick of their campaign against Iran on Monday, November 21.

-England’s next group game is against USA on Friday, November 25 before an all-British showdown against Wales on Tuesday, November 29.
+England’s second group game is against USA on Friday, November 25 before an all-British showdown against Wales on Tuesday, November 29.

 England World Cup squad